 6) Venus Fly Trap – Project

 The overhanging finger crack.
 Bring several spare layers of skin cos this thing looks like it’ll eat you alive.
+The low boulder on the right is off limits.

 Sitting just above the Grit Slab Blocs is an obvious perched boulder with a fine traverse along the overhanging lip line.